haotian2006/CSALABS/docs/21 Browsing.md

 ![Alt text](https://github.com/haotian2006/CSALABS/blob/main/Images/Browsing/link.png?raw=true)

-`n` will be the blue line that is clicked and you will make it go to n-th line.
+`n` will be the blue line that is clicked and you will make `view` display the n-th line.
 !!!info
-    remember to store the current line in backStk
+    remember to store the current line in `backStk` and update `view`

 ### hasBack: `boolean`
 if there is values in `backStk`